msprev/panzer/README.rst

 ==========================================

 panzer captures stderr output from all executables.
-This is for pretty printing of error messages.
+This is for pretty printing of info and errors.
 Scripts and filters should send json messages to panzer via stderr.
 If a message is sent to stderr that is not correctly formatted, panzer will print it verbatim prefixed by a '!'.